inseri-swiss/inseri-core-wp/docs/tutorials/data-mapping-with-python.md

-# Redirect fields from responses with Python
+# Data mapping with Python

-This tutorial will give a simple example how you can split complex data coming from a block into simpler structures, using the python block.
+This tutorial will give a simple example how you can split complex data coming from a block (e.g. the web API block) into simpler structures, using the python block.
 For this we have to join a couple of inseri blocks.

 ## Step 1: Create a new post